 - Levalbuterol (Xopenex)

+Beta-adrenergic agonists may be used in combination with anticholinergic medications to treat severe asthma.
+Ipratropium bromide is the most commonly used anticholinergic drug for asthma treatment.
 Sometimes, steroids are needed for an acute asthma attack.
 They can take longer to work (from a couple of hours to a few days) and include:

-Long-term control -- These drugs are usually taken every day.
+Long-term control: These drugs are usually taken every day.

 Inhaled corticosteroids reduce inflammation and have fewer side effects than oral corticosteroids.
 They include: